 Climate change is a global challenge and an established risk to business, people and the environment across the world.
 We have a role to play in limiting warming by improving our energy management, reducing our carbon emissions and by helping our customers do the same.
 Certain elements of the financial statements are dependent on the future use of our network.
 The UK's target of reducing all greenhouse gas emissions to net zero in the future will impact how our network can be used.
-In preparing these financial statements we have assumed that our network can be adapted to use alternative technologies and hence will have useful lives that extend beyond 2050 in line with our policy albeit at this stage there is insufficient information to determine how specific assets will be used.
+In preparing these financial statements we have assumed that our network can be adapted to use alternative technologies in line with our policy albeit at this stage there is insufficient information to determine how specific assets will be used.